History of Mark Stone in Timeline

 On May 10, 2019, Mark Stone was designated an alternate captain for Team Canada, along with Sean Couturier.

-May 26, 2019: Silver Medal at the IIHF World Championship and Named Tournament MVP
+May 26, 2019: Silver Medal and MVP Award at IIHF World Championship

-On May 26, 2019, Mark Stone helped Canada win the Silver Medal at the IIHF World Championship, finishing with 14 points and being named the tournament's Most Valuable Player by the media.
+On May 26, 2019, Mark Stone helped Canada reach the final of the IIHF World Championship, where they lost to Finland and finished with the Silver Medal.
+Stone co-led the tournament with Anthony Mantha with 14 points in 10 games and was named the tournament's Most Valuable Player by the media.

-Since his arrival in 2019, Mark Stone had been one of the team's alternate captains since his arrival in Vegas Golden Knights.
+In 2019, Mark Stone had been one of the team's alternate captains and was named team captain.

-Back problems that had begun following the 2021 playoffs plagued Mark Stone through the 2021–22 season.
+Back problems that had begun following the 2021 playoffs plagued Stone through the 2021–22 season, in which he was able to play only 37 games.

-In 2021, Mark Stone was named the first captain in Vegas Golden Knights history.
+In 2021, Mark Stone was named the first captain in the history of the Vegas Golden Knights.

 May 2022: Lumbar Discectomy

-In 2022, Mark Stone captained the Golden Knights to their first Stanley Cup championship.
+In 2022–23 season, Stone captained the Golden Knights to their first Stanley Cup championship.

-On February 12, 2023, Mark Stone reinjured his back in a game against the Florida Panthers, requiring a second surgery within a nine-month span.
+On February 12, 2023, Mark Stone reinjured his back in a game against the Florida Panthers, requiring a second surgery within nine months and raising concerns about his playing career.

-During the 2022–23 season, Mark Stone captained the Golden Knights to their first Stanley Cup championship, notably scoring a hat-trick in the series clinching game five of the 2023 Stanley Cup Finals.
+During the 2022–23 season, Mark Stone captained the Golden Knights to their first Stanley Cup championship, scoring a hat-trick in game five of the 2023 Stanley Cup Final.